habitat-sh/habitat/www/source/docs/continuous-deployment-overview.html.md

 ## Implementation

 Continuous deployment with Habitat uses two major features: materialized views in the depot, and update strategies.
-We will illustrate the end-to-end flow by using the principles and nomenclature of [Chef Delivery](https://www.chef.io/delivery/).
+We will illustrate the end-to-end flow by using the principles and nomenclature of [Chef Automate](https://www.chef.io/automate/).

-We provide several components to help you implement continuous deployment with Chef Delivery and Habitat:
+We provide several components to help you implement continuous deployment with Chef Automate and Habitat:

 * A [build cookbook](https://github.com/chef-cookbooks/habitat-build) that can build Habitat projects, including performing lint and syntax checks
-* A [Ruby client library](https://rubygems.org/habitat-client) that you can use in your own Chef Delivery projects to programatically interact with a depot API to achieve the tasks here.
+* A [Ruby client library](https://rubygems.org/habitat-client) that you can use in your own Chef Automate projects to programatically interact with a depot API to achieve the tasks here.

 The build cookbook accomplishes the tasks described in the following table.
-It performs Habitat-specific operations for promoting an artifact through acceptance, union, rehearsal and delivered environments, and performs no actions in situations where the Delivery user should define actions specific to their application.
+It performs Habitat-specific operations for promoting an artifact through acceptance, union, rehearsal and delivered environments, and performs no actions in situations where the Chef Automate user should define actions specific to their application.

 ### Pre-Artifact